niopeng/HyperRIM/code/README.md

 [Project Page][project] | [Paper][paper] | [Pre-trained Models][pretrain]

+PyTorch implementation of HyperRIM: a conditional deep generative model that avoids mode collapse and can generate multiple outputs for the same input.
+The model is trained with Implicit Maximum Likelihood Estimation (IMLE).
-PyTorch implementation of HyperRIM model that upscales input images by a factor of 16x.
+HyperRIM is able to increase the width & height of images by a factor of 16x or recover a plausible image from a badly compressed image.

 ![Intro](../website/Teaser.jpg)